hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 in the ongoing construction).
 4. If the construction is complete, the hinTS aggregation and verification keys for the scheme.
 5. If the construction is complete, the final mapping of node ids to hinTS party ids in the target roster.
-6. If the construction is still collecting hinTS keys, the consensus time for the next aggregation attempt.
+6. If the construction is still collecting hinTS keys, the consensus time for the next aggregation attempt (an **attempt** is a deterministic point in consensus time at which honest nodes pause and evaluate if they have enough hinTS keys to satisfy the weight inequalities discussed in the [section](#implied-limitations-on-the-transition-phase) below and begin the hinTS preprocessing algorithm).
 7. If the construction has stopped accepting hinTS keys, the adoption time of the last accepted hinTS key.

 Note that despite the strong functional analogy between the constructions that make up the roster-scoped primary state